 Close with another thank you, letting the interviewer know that you value the time he/she spent with you and express your expectation of a follow-up meeting.
 This shows employers that you are prepared to move forward.
 It’s important to be sure it’s not phrased in a way that seems like an expectation, but a privilege.

 For example: “Thank you again for your time.
 I look forward to meeting with you again soon.”

-If you follow these steps, you will be doing far more than your competition.
-Take advantage of what others fail to do.
+If you follow these steps, you will be doing far more than your competition- take advantage of what others fail to do.
 After a solid thank you note, you can move on to apply to other jobs while waiting.
 Check out our best email cover letter tips and seize the day!